Skip to main content

 Callbacks

-DeepAR has some callbacks you can implement for additional informations.
-For example, to check if feet are visible in the camera preview.
+DeepAR has some callbacks you can implement for additional information.
+For example, to check if a face is visible in the camera preview.

 } else {